 As we already know, demand for air travel, and especially international air travel, is going to take a lot longer to return than following previous ‘shocks’.
 No-one yet knows whether demand will return gradually, or whether the world will reach a point where travel is deemed safe again.
 What we do know is that pent up demand for travel means that if it’s the latter, then there could be a surge in people wanting to fly while airlines scramble to keep up with demand.

-Whichever pattern we see to air travel demand recovery, historical snapshots of the type provided by Traffic Analyzer enable customers to move through time to see how airline bookings have been changing, where demand is building and how booking patterns are changing by origin, by destination and even by nationality.
+Whichever pattern we see to air travel demand recovery, historical flight data provided by Traffic Analyzer enable customers to move through time to see how airline bookings have been changing, where demand is building and how booking patterns are changing by origin, by destination and even by nationality.
 Traffic Analyzer gives visibility and context around future bookings.

 Traffic Analyzer holds a snapshot of bookings for every month going back as far as January 2019, well before the pandemic, and given that it includes booking data for future months, there is a wide window of data available to help understand booking behavior before and during the pandemic, as well as into the future.
 And understanding traveler behavior allows for smarter decisions for everyone steering their way through this difficult time.